Jerry Greenfield: Ben & Jerry's

 After choosing their town, the two businessmen needed to find a suitable building.
 They decided on an old gas station and began looking for financing.
 With a combined savings totaling around $8,000, Greenfield and Cohen began searching for a bank to lend them money.
 Repeatedly they found themselves rejected because the gas station could only be leased for one year at a time and it was judged unwise to invest large amounts of capital in such a venture.
 Finally they managed to receive a $4,000 loan and began renovating the station.
 On May 5, 1978, the parlor opened and throughout the summer experienced success, however, the pair struggled throughout the winter.

 In 1980, after experiencing initial success in their attempts to distribute their ice cream to restaurants throughout Vermont, the company moved to a larger facility and began packaging ice cream in pint size containers.
 In 1984, Häagen-Dazs tried to limit distribution of Ben & Jerry's in Boston, prompting Ben & Jerry's to file suit against Häagen-Dazs' parent company, Pillsbury, in its now famous "What's the Doughboy Afraid Of?" campaign.
 In 1987 Häagen-Dazs again tried to enforce exclusive distribution, and Ben & Jerry's filed its second lawsuit against the Pillsbury Company.

 In April 2000, Ben & Jerry's was bought by the multinational food giant Unilever.
 Greenfield and Cohen were involved in the company until September 16, 2025, when Ben Cohen posted a photo on his X account from Jerry stating he was stepping down from the company.
 Jerry stated that he "can no longer in good conscience, and after 47 years, remain an employee of Ben and Jerry's."
+This came after Greenfield's contention that Unilever was "silencing" the company's social mission, thus violating conditions of the merger agreement.
+The company replied, "We disagree with his perspective and have sought to engage both co-founders in a constructive conversation on how to strengthen Ben & Jerry's powerful values-based position in the world."

 Cohen has not left the company.